paultbarrett/diy-dsp-preamp/pymedia.md

-Q/Why use systemd user services (eg. pipewire/jacktrip) and systemd system service here (especially when they're run as user 'io'): I tried, but camilladsp is started by udev as a service template so we'd have to start camilladsp together with the "pymedia" programs ; that could be done with a target but 1/ pymedia programs aren't necessarily bound to a sound interface (eg. the display is device agnostic) and 2/ pymedia stuff require redis to run before being
+Q/Why use systemd user services (eg. pipewire/jacktrip) and systemd system service here (especially when they're run as user 'io'): I tried, but camilladsp is started by udev as a service template so camilladsp would have to be started together with the "pymedia" programs ; that could be done with a target but 1/ pymedia programs aren't necessarily bound to a sound interface (eg. the display is device agnostic) and 2/ pymedia stuff require redis to run before being